spatial-ews/spatialwarnings/cran-comments.md

  * Win builder service (R-release, devel, oldrelease)

 ## R CMD check results

-One remaining NOTE occurred on some platforms:
+One or two remaining NOTEs occurred on some platforms:

 The package size is sometimes reported as exceeding 1Mb (on ubuntu platforms above), maybe due to the use of Rcpp: